uzairarif5/django_apps/README.md

 # Django Apps

 A project for all my django-related work.
-I will make various different projects here.
+I will make backends for various different projects here.
+Hosted on `render.com`.

 ## Updates

+update 5.1:
+- Made sure the `getAllList` in `study_notes_backend` can only be used by the study notes site.
+- Added another function to handle study notes form.

 update 4.7 - 4.8:
 - For `study_notes_backend`, added `data-num` attribute to list items.